FrostFalcon/FrostsBlackWhite2Editor/README.md

 Champion - 72

 Finally, note that this hack is still in development.
-The current version is 0.15.0, which has the main story progression mostly complete.
+The current version is 0.15.2, which has the main story progression mostly complete.
 New story content is being added gradually as I see fit.
-Some side area trainers might have been missed, there is no post game, and the Kyurem fight before Ghetsis is underleveled.
+Some side area trainers might have been missed, there is no post game, and certain aspects like the ingame pokedex have not been updated to match the changes.

 # Some notable issues with the editor: